cloudogu/dogu-development-docs/docs/important/relevant_functionalities_en.md

 #### Value range and default

-To set the log level, an optional key `/config/${dogu}/logging/root` is introduced per dogu, which can take one of the following abstract log level values.
+To set the log level, an optional key `/config/${dogu}/logging/root` is introduced per Dogu, which can take one of the following abstract log level values.

 - `ERROR`
 - `WARN` (default value)